 I first kind of apologize that the spider is dead.
 I live in western Pennsylvania.
 I have had 2 of these spiders in 2 days on my porch at night.
 Legs were very long.
 Approx 3-4in diameter legs.
 Very aggressive.
 Legs appeared to be even in length.
 I am very sensitive to spider bites.
 Thank you!

-Lawrence County PA spider identification 8 months ago
+Lawrence County PA about 1 year ago

 Do you do lawn soil testing?
 If so, what are the details of what you need?
 Where are you located?

 Lawrence County PA over 4 years ago

 I have heard that there are varieties of pomegranates that will be productive in Pennsylvania.
 Do you have any information on what varieties and how to get started what type of soil etc.?
 Thanks in advance.

 Lawrence County PA over 6 years ago